cen1/cross.build/README.md

 Access Control"

 4. WILDFLY (core)
+   * Accept FreeBSD licence agreement on AWS marketplace (no way to do this programatically): https://aws.amazon.com/marketplace/pp/B00KSS55FY/
    * Go to wildfly folder and modify configure.cli in regard to db datasource and env vars.
    * Run build.sh and run.sh.
-YOu will get a new container named crossbuild-wildfly.
+You will get a new container named crossbuild-wildfly.

 5. WEB
    * Go to web folder and edit Dockerfile with correct Keycloak and API (core) url.Run build and run.sh.
 This will create container crossbuild-web.